Latitude and longitude (decimal coordinates, separated by a comma):

 |Target diameter:||m||Diameter of a circle encompassing 95% of the target|

-MISSILEMAP is an interactive data visualization by Alex Wellerstein, an assistant professor of Science and Technology Studies in the College of Arts and Letters at the Stevens Institute of Technology.
+MISSILEMAP is an interactive data visualization by Alex Wellerstein, an associate professor of Science and Technology Studies in the College of Arts and Letters at the Stevens Institute of Technology.

 MISSILEMAP is designed to make it easy to see the relationship between missile range, accuracy, and warhead size.
 It is especially developed for assistance in understanding the power of nuclear warheads and long-range missiles.